 While this article deals with concepts as they relate to Facebook, the principles are portable, and they represent just one small piece of the marketing matrix necessary to saturate, engage, and connect with a broad market.

-Pictured: Snippets of this article were sourced from a very general book we provide clients on day 17 (as MG1701).
+Pictured: Snippets of this article were sourced from a very general book we previously provide clients on day 17 (as MG1701).
 It introduces broad and basic Facebook advertising concepts.
 Parts of the same content is available in our Mortgage Broker Marketing Manual.
 The short article doesn't take appropriate science, psychology, or persuasive technology into account.

 Many have tried online advertising programs in the past without success.
 Others have enlisted the services of a 'marketing agency' - often nothing other than weekend-educated individuals with a Facebook account – and these charlatans have also failed to deliver upon what is usually promoted with high expectations.
 Don't let these adverse experiences dissuade you from the powerful realities of modern marketing.
 The simple truth is this: online advertising works.
 It doesn't matter what market you're in or what product you have to sell, a highly fashioned campaign will continue to provide you with the base of clientele you need to succeed and grow.